MysteryPancake/Houdini-OpenCL/README.md

 kernel void kernelName(
     // ...
-    int attr_length, // length (number of entries) of the float attribute global int* restrict attr_index, // array of the starting indices of each subarray global float* restrict attr, // array of float attribute values, flattened in index order
+    int attr_length, // length (number of entries) of the float attribute global int* attr_index, // array of the starting indices of each subarray global float* attr, // array of float attribute values, flattened in index order
     // ...
 ) {
     // ...